dtrierweiler19/dtrierweiler19.github.io/data/index.md

 <p class="lead">Do you have a complicated information challenge in need of evaluation, accessibility, and order?</p>
 <p class="lead">As a graduate of the Masters in Library and Information Science (MLIS) program at the University of Washington, I offer over 5 years of solving complex information access challenges for businesses, education, and non-profits.
 I am currently based out of Seattle, WA and while local projects are preferred, I also collaborate remotely.</p>

-<p>What do I love about information?
-To be brief yet exhaustive, everything.
-I particularly seek opportunities in community rich, user-centered information service environments where I can explore and apply my knowledge of taxonomy, digital curation, content management and strategy, and user experience/UX.
-My strengths?</p>
+<p>I seek opportunities in community rich, user-centered information service environments where I can explore and apply my knowledge of taxonomy, digital curation, content management and strategy, and user experience/UX.</p>
+<p>My strengths?</p>
 <ul>
 <li>Detail-oriented about the what without losing sight of the why</li>
 <li>Effective communicatior with an English major's sense of syntax, flow, voice and tone</li>